 University campus in Utah

-Explore 10 accredited data science degree programs in Utah.
-Compare schools by graduation rate, salary outcomes, and tuition—from Weber State University to Western Governors University.
+Compare the top data science colleges in Utah.
+10 accredited data science schools ranked by graduation rate, career outcomes, and value, from Weber State University to Western Governors University.

 #1 ProgramWestern Governors